xiangmingcai/UMOT/README.md

 The UMG could be very helpful for users to generate an unmixing matrix in ~ 30 mins to 1 hour, since most flow cytometers do not allow exporting unmixing matrix.

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues😵.
-The algorithm of UMO will be released in our paper, which in ongoing...🥱
+In short, the UMOT will assume the selected "positive populaiton" and "negative population" are homogenious, and the only real difference between these two populations are the intensity of "positive fluor".
+The UMO will then use the unmixed incorrect difference at all other fluors to correct the signature of "positive fluor".
+The detail of the algorithm will be shown in our paper, which in ongoing...🥱

 For the whole UMOT project, fcs files from Aurora and Xenith were already tested and supported.🔓